 We can provide answers to vexing questions such as:

 - Is there anything that can help me pay for care for my mom or dad while they are at home and need assistance?

 - What if my dad needs to move into an assisted living facility?
 Is there any program that can help pay for this?

 - My parents have some money – does that mean they can’t qualify for Medicaid?
 And if they get Medicaid, will they lose their home?

 - Assisted living facilities and home health care can cost almost $5,000 a month.
 Nursing homes can cost $8,000 to $10,000 a month, and Medicare doesn’t pay.
 Is there anything that can help reduce those costs?
 Isn’t there a five-year look-back period?

 Talk To An Attorney Who Can Help

 Attorney Heidi Friedman is here to make a positive difference in your Medicaid-related legal issue.
-To arrange a free consultation with an experienced elder law attorney in Coral Springs who can serve clients throughout South Florida, call our law office at 954-546-7605 or contact us online.
+To arrange a consultation with an experienced elder law attorney in Coral Springs who can serve clients throughout South Florida, call our law office at 954-546-7605 or contact us online.